Managing Asthma in Japan: A Tourist's Guide to Triggers & Getting Help

 Traveling to Japan with a chronic condition like asthma can feel intimidating.
 The new foods, the different seasons, and the unique environment can be an incredible experience, but they can also be a source of new triggers for your symptoms.
 As a sick tourist Japan, the last thing you want is to have an asthma attack far from home.

 But don't worry.
-This guide, based on information from health authorities like the U.S. National Institutes of Health (NIH), will help you understand potential triggers in Japan and, most importantly, explain what to do if sick in Japan and in need of your medication.
+This guide, based on information from health authorities like the U.S. National Institutes of Health (NIH) and GINA guidelines, will help you understand potential triggers in Japan and explain exactly what to do if sick in Japan and in need of your medication.

 What is Asthma?
 (A Quick Reminder)